Which of the following best describes the concept of income elast... | Study Prep in Pearson+

-Which of the following best describes the concept of income elasticity of demand?
+Which of the following best describes the concept of income elasticity of demand in relation to the difference in weekly earnings between a college graduate and someone with some college education?

 A